sunpy/sunpy/docs/dev_guide/pr_review_procedure.rst

 Before the "merge" button is clicked the following criteria must be met:

-* All the continuous integration pass unless there is a known issue.
+* All the continuous integration must pass unless there is a known issue.

-* At least two members (not the author of the PR) of the "sunpy-developers" group have approved the PR.
+* At least two members (not the author of the PR) of the "sunpy-developers" group must have approved the PR, one should be a subpackage maintainer.

 * All comments posted on the thread must be resolved.